botpress/readme/docs/STUDIO/interface/nodes/autonomous-node.md

 ### Commonly-used Tools

-- global.think: Allows the node to process or pause briefly.
+* global.think: Allows the node to process or pause briefly.
-- browser.webSearch: Enables the agent to search the web for answers.
+* browser.webSearch: Enables the agent to search the web for answers.
-- knowledgeAgent.knowledgequery: Queries an internal knowledge base for relevant information.
+* knowledgeAgent.knowledgequery: Queries an internal knowledge base for relevant information.
-- clock.setReminder: Sets a reminder for future tasks or responses.
+* clock.setReminder: Sets a reminder for future tasks or responses.
-- workflow.transition: Executes a workflow transition, moving from one part of the conversation to another based on user input.
+* workflow\.transition: Executes a workflow transition, moving from one part of the conversation to another based on user input.
-- chat.sendText: Sends a text message to the user as a response.
+* chat.sendText: Sends a text message to the user as a response.
-- chat.waitForUserInput: Pauses execution and waits for further input from the user.
+* chat.waitForUserInput: Pauses execution and waits for further input from the user.

 ![](https://lh7-rt.googleusercontent.com/docsz/AD_4nXd3jgdaZY9mCCkRvE54JYgLYZ2_oTbM7KG1LONpL_xsOyZOMSxMUxPrks7LYLMhV0ckjcbOEdCzoKcnT7fs-SpHJuQb7biJdCB_UHnev4mwIVkodN4SleGARFqGXR_W_S1LsHbEaxJmScnKp5EYMb7b1To?key=tcM6xVfTehWnyG265C5blA)

 By specifying which tool to use in response to user actions, you can control the flow and outcomes of the conversation.

-For example, you can instruct the LLM to always perform certain actions when specific conditions are met: “When the user says ‘1’, use the ‘workflow.transition’ tool to move to the next step.”
+For example, you can instruct the LLM to always perform certain actions when specific conditions are met: “When the user says ‘1’, use the ‘workflow\.transition’ tool to move to the next step.”

 Or: “If the user asks a question, first try to answer it using the ‘knowledgeAgent.knowledgequery’ tool.”